 Moving up to the CRF110, it’s a good transitional bike when your kid is too big for a 50cc, but they’re not ready for a dirt bike with a clutch yet.

-The CRF125F is where it starts for teens and short adult riders that want to ride a dirt bike.
-There’s 2 size options – a big and small wheel – based on your height.
 You’ll learn how to use the clutch on a bike that’s super easy to ride, and you won’t have to work on it all the time because it’s so reliable.

 Last, but certainly not least, the CRF250F is the best beginner Honda dirt bike for adults because it can fit a wide range of rider sizes.

 The 250cc 4 stroke engine has enough power to have fun and ride 99% of single track trails, but it’s still tame enough if you’re brand new to dirt biking.
 It replaced the CRF230F, but it’s closer to the older XR250 because of the 4-valve 250 engine, which makes a little more top-end horsepower than the 230.

 Honda enduro bikes for trail riding